Noble Drew Ali: Satti Majid

-Satti Majid viewed Ali as part of an attempt to spreading sceptical views about the finality of Prophet Muhammad's message.
+Satti Majid viewed Ali as part of an attempt to spread sceptical views about the finality of Prophet Muhammad's message.
 This is because prophet Muhammad is known as the Seal of the Prophets to Muslims.
 Satti Majid was especially concerned about Noble Drew Ali's claims of being a prophet and his creation of a book named Circle Seven Koran.
 In response, Satti asked Ali to change his name and burn his Koran.
 Satti Majid also accused Ali of departing from Islam.

 Satti Majid departed the United States on 13 January 1929, (Note: or 31 January 1929 with Satti Majid going to Alexandria from New York) and upon reaching Cairo, he aimed to secure a fatwa against Noble Drew Ali from Al-Azhar Al-Sharif.
 Al-Azhar issued a fatwa in Arabic along with an English translation branding Drew Ali as an "imposter and disbeliever."
 Satti Majid also garnered support for the fatwa from religious scholars in Sudan.
 However, there's no evidence that the fatwa reached the United States before Noble Drew Ali's death on 20 July 1929.

 Satti Majid seemingly intended to use this official condemnation of Drew Ali upon his return to the US, intending it as a tool to attract followers among other Muslim leaders.
 He tried to raise funds for his return and requested al-Azhar's official recognition as a missionary to the US.
 Yet, in 1934, his request was denied by al-Azhar, which cited his lack of the required scholarly qualifications for the role.
 Thus, instead of going back to the United States, Satti Majid split his time during the 1930s between Egypt and Sudan.